 Diverse is the trademark of Olympic National Park due to its range in elevation and precipitation.
 Almost 1 million acres, the park is host to vast wilderness, various ecosystems, including glacier-capped mountains, rain forest, and over 70 miles of coastline, plus thousands of years of human history.

 Several destinations within the park should be on your list such as Deer Park, Elwha, Hurricane Ridge, Sol Duc Valley just to name a few.

 Lake Pleasant RV Park is a 111-spot RV park is in the City of Bothell which is just a few minutes from Seattle.
 It allows you to be close enough to Seattle to visit the Space Needle, Snoqualmie Falls, Pike Place Market, and many more local Seattle attractions.

-The 111 sites are all paved with full hookup and have room for slide outs.
+The 111 sites are all paved with full hookups and have room for slide-outs.
 There is fishing, trails, rec hall, activities planned by management, Wi-Fi access, restroom, and showers.
-In addition, there is laundry facilities and a self-service camper wash.
+Also, there are laundry facilities and a self-service camper wash.

 Alderwood RV Express